 An amount will be "received" by a person as envisaged in the Act, only if the person receives it on his or her own behalf and for his or her own benefit.
-96 An amount "accrues" to a person when the person is entitled to it and when the person's right to the amount is unconditional.
-97 An amount is included in a person's gross income in the year of assessment in which that person receives it or the year of assessment in which it accrues to that person, whichever comes first.
-98
+An amount "accrues" to a person when the person is entitled to it and when the person's right to the amount is unconditional.
+An amount is included in a person's gross income in the year of assessment in which that person receives it or the year of assessment in which that person s first.